 - Forests and trees on farms are a source of food and cash income for more than a billion of the world's poorest people.

-- Non-wood forest products are often the basis of small-scale enterprises.
+- Forest products (non-wood and timber) are often the basis of small-scale enterprises.
 Such products can be particularly important in arid and semi-arid areas where agricultural products are vulnerable to external threats such as drought or extreme weather events.

 - Forest foods and tree products, such as leaves, fruits, seeds and nuts, roots and tubers, mushrooms, honey, wild animals and insects, have been important components of rural diets for millenia and provide nutrient-rich supplements for rural households.

 - 80% of the world’s forests are publicly owned and therefore strengthening policy, legal and institutional frameworks that improve local people's rights to access and manage forest resources goes a long way to improve livelihoods.